Kentucky Trivia

 Tuesday, November 19, 1889, the 2nd Battle on Broadway occurred, seven days after the inaugural event .
 Agricultural & Mechanical College of Kentucky/Kentucky State/(UK) defeated Kentucky University (Transy), 7-1, to tie the football series.

 Localtonians wish a Happy Birthday to Winchester native John Allen Tate , born in 1899 and the Commonwealth’s Poet Laureate from 1943 to 1944.
-During a summer visit with the poet Robert Penn Warren in Kentucky, he began a relationship with writer Caroline Gordon, whom he married years later.
+During a summer visit with the Robert Penn Warren in Kentucky, he began a relationship with writer Caroline Gordon, whom he married years later.
 In 1928, along with other New York City friends, he went to Europe.
 In London, Tate visited with T. S. Eliot, whose poetry and criticism he greatly admired.
 In 1928, Tate published his 1st book of poetry, Mr. Pope and Other Poems , which contained his most famous poem, “Ode to the Confederate Dead.”
 That same year, Tate also published a biography, Stonewall Jackson: The Good Soldier .

 In November 1933, the Kentucky Association disbanded, sold the track’s grandstand, clubhouse, and demolished the stables.
 Due to financial difficulties, the 65 acre Lexington club disbanded after 107 years to construct a federal low-cost housing project.
 Keeneland’s front gatehouses with initials K.A. are among the few known markers left over from the historic track.
 Horse Racing in Central Kentucky and Jefferson County; Marjorie Rieser University of Louisville